GUNDUPOOJA/Git-quick-reference-for-beginners/README.md

 # Git-quick-reference-for-beginners
 =================================

 There are many good resources for learning Git.
-(Here's an excellent online book, and this is my videos series introducing Git and GitHub.)
-But once you've learned the basics, it can be hard to remember which commands to use to execute the most common tasks.

-I went searching for a Git reference guide that would be useful for beginners like myself, but didn't find anything ideal:

-*Git - the simple guide is useful as a high-level overview of the basic commands, but doesn't provide enough details. *Git Cheatsheet uses a nice interactive approach to summarize a ton of git commands on one screen, but it doesn't give you any sense of workflow.
-*Git Reference is close to what I was looking for, and links each entry to the relevant section of Pro Git (awesome!), but is too long for a quick reference.

-So, I decided to make my own reference guide!

-The guide below is organized by task, with an emphasis on basic tasks and common command line arguments.
-It begins with the workflow for cloning, updating, and syncing with a remote repo because that's a common way to get started with Git and GitHub.

-Note that this is only a reference guide, and will not teach you Git.
+This is a reference guide, and will not teach you Git.
 It does not explain the difference between staged and committed, what to do with a .gitignore file, or when to create a branch.
-But if you are already familiar with those concepts, this guide will hopefully refresh your memory and help you to discover other commands you might need.
+The guide hopes to help with key tasks and help you to discover other commands you might need.

-Please enjoy, and let me know your thoughts or questions in the comments!
+This was forked from <https://github.com/jojo1317/Git-quick-reference-for-beginners>.

-# Cloning a remote repo (that you created or forked on GitHub)
+# Cloning a remote repo (in your GitHub cloud account)
 * git clone &lt; your-repo-URL >: copies your remote repo to your local machine (in a subdirectory with the repo's name), and automatically creates an "origin" handle
 * git remote add upstream &lt; forked-repo-URL >: adds an "upstream" handle for the repo you forked git remote -v: shows the handles for your remotes
 * git remote show &lt; handlename >: inspect a remote in detail Tracking, committing, and pushing your changes